Vatavuk/verano/README.md

 - Swapping implementations at runtime
 - Full control of dependency life cycle
 - Compile time safety
-- Fully customizable

-Verano is build in pure OOP style.
-There are no if/for/while/throw/catch and other statements, only objects.
-Every part of the system is open for extension and modification.
+Every part of the framework is open for extension and modification due to its OOP nature.
+It was built using objects only.
+There is no single if/for/while/throw/catch or similar statement present in the codebase.

 ### Quick Start
 #### Profiles